 PSL offers several opportunities for student employment and compensated work assignments compatible with your studies, so that you can navigate the academic year with peace of mind, knowing that your day-to-day expenses will be covered.

-- Backup support to library staff
+- Support service for library staff

 Picture a consultant with a fresh face, eager to learn, fast-tracked into the professional world and business administration.
 What if that were you?